RipleyCJ/Star-Wars-Destiny-Card-Proxy/README.md

 Change create_dice to false if you only want cards, not scad files for 3d printing dice.

+The beg_file.txt and end_file.txt need to be in the same directory as get_deck.py IF you are using this for dice.

 Run the python file and you should have all the images downloaded for the cards and if create_dice is true, scad files for 3d printing proxy dice.

 Please let me know of any issues!